 (a) Segregation of Records.-All Committee records shall be kept separate and distinct from the office records of individual Committee Members serving as Chairmen or Ranking Minority Members.
-These records shall be the property of the House and all Members shall have access to them in accordance with clause 2(e)(2) of House Rule XI.
+These records shall be the property of the House and all Members shall have access to them in accordance with clause 2(e)(2) of House rule XI.

-(b) Availability.-The Committee shall make available to the public for review at reasonable times in the Committee office the following records:

-(1) transcripts of public meetings and hearings, except those that are unrevised or unedited and intended solely for the use of the Committee; and
+(b) Availability.-The Committee shall make available to the public for review at reasonable times in the Committee office transcripts of public meetings and hearings, except those that are unrevised or unedited and intended solely for the use of the Com-